 Assume that the installed certificate expires soon.
 Is it better to let the certificate expire before you renew it or to change the certificate before expiration?
-You should change the certificate before expiration so that you have time to plan the certificate swap and to manage any downtime caused by the swap.
+You must change the certificate before expiration so that you have time to plan the certificate swap and to manage any downtime caused by the swap.

-When should you change the certificate?
+When must you change the certificate?
 Obtain a new certificate with a start date that precedes the expiration date of the old certificate.
 The time period between those two dates is the change window.